Technology / System Admin

 Manual VMware Provisioning: Creating VMs

-Manual provisioning refers to creating virtual machines (VMs) by either manually installing/configuring an OS onesy-twosy or by cloning an existing VM to create additional copies of a desired machine.
-Either way this methodology leaves virtual machines disjointed: changes made on one are not reflected on cloned or otherwise virtual machines that may make up a pool.
+Manual provisioning refers to creating virtual machines (VMs) by manually installing/configuring an OS onesies-two or cloning an existing VM to create additional copies of a desired machine.
+Either way, this methodology disjointed virtual machines: changes made on one are not reflected on cloned or otherwise virtual machines that may make up a pool.

-This becomes a management nightmare as without a constant baseline with which to reference or return to, machines quickly experience configuration drift.
-This configuration drift makes each VM its own unique snowflake, which, in the event of issues, increases troubleshooting complexity.
+This becomes a management nightmare as without a constant baseline with which to reference or return; machines quickly experience configuration drift.
+This configuration drift makes each VM its unique snowflake, which, in the event of issues, increases troubleshooting complexity.
 This is the least ideal methodology for deploying VDI.

 VMware Link Clones: Dependently Linked to Upstream Images

-So what are linked clones?
-Kudos to VMware for such a well-suited name, but they are essentially just that, clones of a virtual machine dependently linked to an upstream base image for changes and/or updates.
-To illustrate how they work we will use the following depiction.
+So, what are linked clones?
+Kudos to VMware for such a well-suited name, but they are essentially just that: clones of a virtual machine dependently linked to an upstream base image for changes and updates.
+To illustrate how they work, we will use the following depiction.

-Linked clones are made up of three disks: a replica disk, an internal disk, and a delta disk.
-The replica disk acts as a read-only source for the VDI's base configuration.
+Linked clones consist of three disks: a replica disk, an internal disk, and a delta disk.
+The replica disk is a read-only source for the VDI's base configuration.
 The internal disk stores the machine password and maintains the machine's persistence through refreshes.

 VMware Instant Clones: Highly Integrated with vSphere

-This flexibility granted Citrix's customers freedom to use whichever hypervisor they wished and unfortunately VMware's vSphere licensing costs were already a deterrent for many customers.
-In order to attract customers, a differentiator would be needed that would set VMware apart from the proverbial pack.
+This flexibility granted Citrix's customers freedom to use whichever hypervisor they wished, but unfortunately, VMware's vSphere licensing costs were already a deterrent for many customers.
+In order to attract customers, a differentiator would be needed to set VMware apart from the proverbial pack.
 Enter instant clones.

-Internally developed as VMFork, Instant Clone is aptly named as downstream machines can be updated as quickly as they can complete a typical reboot cycle.
-To accomplish this let's examine the VMFork technology in more depth.
-Note, this technology is highly integrated with vSphere, VMware's virtualization platform, and as such evolves with each version release, but we'll be examining the vSphere 6.7 release.
+Internally developed as VMFork, Instant Clone is aptly named because downstream machines can be updated as quickly as they can complete a typical reboot cycle.
+To accomplish this, let's examine the VMFork technology in more depth.
+Note that this technology is highly integrated with vSphere, VMware's virtualization platform, and as such evolves with each version release, but we'll be examining the vSphere 6.7 release.

-Looking at this illustration you may think the creation process of instant clones resembles more that of the Immaculate Conception, but fear not as we can break it down into a few general steps.
+Looking at this illustration, you may think the creation process of instant clones resembles more that of the Immaculate Conception, but fear not—we can break it down into a few general steps.

-1. The process begins with the same familiar steps of setting up a master image and taking a snapshot to capture the point-in-time desired configuration.
+1. The process begins with the familiar steps of setting up a master image and taking a snapshot to capture the desired configuration at a given point in time.

-2. Next an Internal Template VM is created, which A) performs a domain-join function and B) is used to create the subsequent replica VMs.
+2. Next, an Internal Template VM is created, in which A) performs a domain-join function and B) is used to create the subsequent replica VMs.

-3. The Replica VM is very similar to that of the linked clone replica VMs and will serve as the read-only disk for any downstream instant clones created.
+3. The Replica VM is very similar to the linked clone replica VMs and will serve as the read-only disk for any downstream instant clones created.

-5. Lastly, instant clones are created using the active memory and disk of the Parent VM.
-Once created, the instant clone begins to reference the Replica VMs read-only disk and writes go to a delta disk stored where the instant clone resides.
+5. Lastly, instant clones are created using the parent VM's active memory and disk.
+Once created, the instant clone begins to reference the Replica VM's read-only disk, and writes go to a delta disk stored where the instant clone resides.

-The key here to the VMFork technology is the Parent VM's ability to capture the Replica VM's memory and disk state allowing instant clones to provision in seconds as boot times are essentially eliminated.
+The key to the VMFork technology is the Parent VM's ability to capture the Replica VM's memory and disk state, allowing instant clones to be provisioned in seconds as boot times are eliminated.
 Along the same lines, considering that instant clones spawned from a Parent VM are completely independent after they are created, Parent VMs can be deleted without affecting existing instant clones.

 VMware VDI Product Comparison

-Considering the instant clone technology was developed as VMware's response to market concerns on the limitations of linked clones, it's quite easy to recognize some immediate enhancements over its predecessor.
+Considering that instant clone technology was developed as VMware's response to market concerns about the limitations of linked clones, it's quite easy to recognize some immediate enhancements over its predecessor.
 The big keywords that come to mind when considering said advancements:

 1. Scalability